• Skip to primary navigation

 Anyway, my favorite Paleo toppings include the following:

-• dairy free vanilla ice cream
+• paleo vanilla ice cream

 • coconut cream (cream from a can of full fat coconut milk or can of coconut cream)